-- 5.1.6.15.
-Compliance with the Fair Housing Act (Civil Rights Act of 1968 42 U.S.C.
-3601 et seq.), Americans with Disabilities Act of 1990 (104 Stat, 328), and Accessibility Requirements, pursuant to the Conciliation Agreement and Voluntary Compliance Agreement filed on July 21, 2016 (See Annex W) among others that might apply; must be demonstrated by the submission of: - Fair Housing Act Accessibility Requirements checklist (see Annex F) duly completed, certified and signed by the project's designer/architect. - The project designer/architect shall certify that the development will comply with the accessibility requirements of the Fair Housing Act (FHA) and, wherever applicable the 2010 ADA standards, and the Uniform Federal Accessibility Standards (UFAS) (See Designer preliminary opinion letter in Annex J). - Proof of professional liability insurance covering the Project's designer/architect for an amount not less than ten percent (10%) of the estimated construction cost, in case of negligence. - Proof of performance or surety bond for hundred percent (100%) of the construction contract, or as determined by the Authority. - 5.1.6.16.
-Implementation of Green Building Standards: As required by Federal Register Vol. 83, No. 28 (February 09, 2018), 83 FR 5844 and amended by Federal Notice Vol. 84 No. 33 (February 19, 2019), 84 FR 4836, all new construction of residential buildings and all replacement of substantially damaged residential buildings must comply with a HUD-approved Green Building Standard. - 5.1.6.16.1.1.
-Therefore, Applicants that meet criteria for new construction or replacement of substantially damaged buildings are required to obtain a minimum of one of the listed certifications: - ENERGY STAR® (Certified Homes or Multifamily High-Rise); - Enterprise Green Communities; - Leadership in Energy and Environmental Design (LEED) (New Construction, Homes, Midrise, Existing Buildings Operations and Maintenance, or Neighborhood Development); - ICC-700 National Green Building Standard; - Environmental Protection Agency (EPA) Indoor Air Plus (ENERGY STAR® a prerequisite); or - Any other equivalent comprehensive green building Program acceptable to HUD (such as the Permiso Verde issued by the applicable permits office). - 5.1.6.16.1.2.
-The Applicant shall provide the following documentation to demonstrate compliance:

-- Project narrative, plans and specifications (updated) with the Green Building Standard requirements.
+- The project designer/architect and the accessibility coordinator shall certify the reading and compression of the Oversight and Quality Assurance Program (Annex F).
+Also, certify that quality control procedures will be properly followed. - Proof of professional liability insurance covering the Project's designer/architect for an amount not less than ten percent (10%) of the estimated construction cost, in case of negligence. - Proof of performance or surety bond for one hundred percent (100%) of the construction contract, or as determined by the Authority. - 5.1.6.17.
+Implementation of Green Building Standards: As required by Federal Register Vol. 83, No. 28 (February 09, 2018), 83 FR 5844 and amended by Federal Notice Vol. 84 No. 33 (February 19, 2019), 84

+FR 4836, all new construction of residential buildings and all replacement of substantially damaged residential buildings must comply with a HUD-approved Green Building Standard.

+- Therefore, Applicants that meet criteria for new construction or replacement of substantially damaged buildings are required to obtain a minimum of one of the listed certifications: - o ENERGY STAR® (Certified Homes or Multifamily High-Rise); - o Enterprise Green Communities; - Leadership in Energy and Environmental Design (LEED) (New Construction, Homes, Midrise, Existing Buildings Operations and Maintenance, or Neighborhood Development); - o ICC-700 National Green Building Standard; - Environmental Protection Agency (EPA) Indoor Air Plus (ENERGY STAR® a prerequisite); or - Any other equivalent comprehensive green building Program acceptable to HUD (such as the Permiso Verde issued by the applicable permits office). - The Applicant shall provide the following documentation to demonstrate compliance: - Project narrative, plans and specifications (updated) with the Green Building Standard requirements.
 Description of the design parameters, strategies, and the implementation process to ensure compliance with the selected Standard(s).
-Includes statement of the projects overall green development goals and expected intended outcomes of addressing those goals. - Notification of which Green Building Standard(s) is being pursued. - Certification of Compliance certifying that the project complies with the selected Standard(s). - Provide a checklist, or other suitable documentation, which demonstrates adherence to the selected Standard(s). - Notification of the Person/Team in charge of the implementation of the Green Building Standard(s) at the Project. - For those cases pursuing the Permiso Verde, submit the following: - A valid prequalification certification from the Oficina de Gerencia de Permisos (Certificado de Pre-Cualificación de Proyecto Verde-OGPe). - Notification of the Green Design Guides under Permiso Verde that will be pursued. - Register the Project with the organization or entity in charge of providing the certification of the project from the selected Green Building Standard. - Provide application or registration confirmation evidence. - Supporting documentation as deemed necessary or requested by the Authority during the process of the application evaluation and throughout the duration of the project. - 5.1.6.16.1.3.
-For rehabilitation of non-substantially damaged structures, Developers shall adhere to the guidelines specified in the HUD Community Planning and Development (CPD) Green Building Retrofit Checklist, to the extent applicable, of the rehabilitation work undertaken, including the use of mold resistant products when replacing surfaces such as drywall (see Annex V).
-When rehabilitation work includes replacing older or obsolete products, the Developer must use ENERGY STAR®- labeled, Water Sense-labeled, or Federal Energy Management Program (FEMP)-designated products and appliances.
+Includes statement of the projects overall green development goals and expected intended outcomes of addressing those goals. - o Notification of which Green Building Standard(s) is being pursued. - Certification of Compliance certifying that the project complies with the selected Standard(s).2 - o Provide a checklist, or other suitable documentation, which demonstrates adherence to the selected Standard(s). - o Notification of the Person/Team in charge of the implementation of the Green Building Standard(s) at the Project. - o For those cases pursuing the Permiso Verde, submit the following: - A valid prequalification certification from the Oficina de Gerencia de Permisos (Certificado de Pre-Cualificación de Proyecto Verde-OGPe). - Notification of the Green Design Guides under Permiso Verde that will be pursued.

-&lt;sup>2 The Certification of Compliance does not replace the Final Green Building Standard Certification in the case of new construction/replacement of substantially damaged residential buildings.
+2 The Certification of Compliance does not replace the Final Green Building Standard Certification in the case of new construction/replacement of substantially damaged residential buildings.